List of House of the Dragon characters: Aegon II Targaryen

 In season 2, Aegon brings his heir Jaehaerys to a Small Council meeting and humiliates Ser Tyland Lannister.
-He initially strives to be a benevolent king but Ser Otto Hightower, the Hand of the King, urges him to be tough on the smallfolk to secure resources for the impending war.
+He initially strives to be a benevolent king, but Ser Otto Hightower, the Hand of the King, urges him to be tough on the smallfolk to secure resources for the impending war.
 Following the brutal murder of his son, Aegon demands immediate retaliation against Rhaenyra and those who support her.
 He later personally kills one of his son's killers and orders the public hanging of every ratcatcher in the Red Keep, one of whom was an accomplice in Jaehaerys' death.
 This infuriates Otto, who Aegon subsequently dismisses as Hand of the King and appoints Ser Criston Cole as his replacement.
 Following the Battle of the Burning Mill, Aegon supports Criston's plan to take an army into the Crownlands to subjugate the houses that have allied with Rhaenyra.
 Despite Aegon wanting to go into battle himself with Sunfyre, Lord Larys Strong convinces him otherwise, and impressed with his loyalty, Aegon appoints him to the previously retired position of Master of Whisperers.
 Seeking to prove himself a strong ruler, Aegon takes Sunfyre to join in the Battle at Rook's Rest despite protests from his family and the Small Council.
-He attacks Princess Rhaenys Targaryen and her dragon Meleys but after the arrival of Aemond and his dragon Vhagar, Sunfyre is severely wounded by Meleys and then badly burned when Vhagar engulfs them in flame, sending Aegon and Sunfyre tumbling to the ground.
-In the aftermath of the battle, Aegon survived the fall but had fallen unconscious, having broken several bones, and half of his body was burnt after Vhagar's fire heated his Valyrian steel armor and melted his skin.
-After he's returned to King's Landing, Grand Maester Orwyle attends to his injuries and Aemond is named regent while he recovers.
-Aegon eventually awakens from his coma and is visited by Aemond who interrogates Aegon about the Battle at Rook's Rest but he claims to not remember anything.
-Larys later visits Aegon and tells him to embrace his injuries and use them to his advantage as his enemies will underestimate him.
+He attacks Princess Rhaenys Targaryen and her dragon Meleys, but after the arrival of Aemond and his dragon Vhagar, Sunfyre is severely wounded by Meleys and then badly burned when Vhagar engulfs them in flame, sending Aegon and Sunfyre tumbling to the ground.
+In the aftermath of the battle, Aegon survived the fall but fell unconscious, having broken several bones, and half of his body was burnt after Vhagar's fire heated his Valyrian steel armor and melted his skin.
+After he returned to King's Landing, Grand Maester Orwyle attended to his injuries, and Aemond was named regent while he recovered.
+Aegon eventually awakens from his coma and is visited by Aemond, who interrogates Aegon about the Battle at Rook's Rest, but he claims to not remember anything.
+Larys later visits Aegon and tells him to embrace his injuries and use them to his advantage, as his enemies will underestimate him.
 Under Larys's insistence, Orwyle pushes Aegon harder to try and start walking again, despite his broken leg.
 Larys later informs Aegon that Rhaenyra had managed to find riders for three adult dragons and that Aemond may try and kill him to take the throne.
 Aegon bitterly remarks that he believes Sunfyre is dead, and agrees to flee King's Landing with Larys, intent on waiting out the oncoming conflict.